Last May, over 100 people walked, ran, swam, jogged, rowed, arm cycled, wheeled and more as part of Miles for MS, our accessible distance challenge.

 Thank you to everybody who took part in Miles for MS last year and helped us raise over £43,000!

 Miles for MS

-Back for 2019!
-Set your own 'Miles for MS' distance challenge to complete during May and support people living with MS.
+Back for 2021!
+Set your own 'Miles for MS' distance challenge to complete during May, June or July and support people living with MS. Sign up today!